Book Cover, Title, Blurb

 In a recent post to the 20Booksto50K forum, super indie author Craig Martelle challenged authors to post the title of their latest book, plus the first few lines from the blurb.
 For those of you wondering, the blurb is the description readers see when they view your book on Amazon.

 Since your cover is the first hurdle readers cross when choosing their next book, it’s important your cover screams, “This is your target genre!”
-Competition is fierce if you want to write for a living, and you can’t survive with second-rate covers, weird titles, and poor blurbs.

 I’ll give you an example of a bad book title.
 Don’t worry, it’s mine.